-Version 5 comparisons have been carried out between TES carbon monoxide retrievals and those from a variety of satellite and aircraft instruments.
-Global patterns of carbon monoxide as measured by TES are in good qualitative agreement with those seen by MOPITT on the NASA Terra satellite.
+Comparisons have been carried out between TES carbon monoxide retrievals and those from a variety of satellite and aircraft instruments.
+Global patterns of carbon monoxide as measured by TES are in good qualitative agreement with those seen by MOPITT (Measurement Of Pollution In The Troposphere) on the NASA Terra satellite.
 Comparisons of profiles of CO between TES and MOPITT show better agreement when a priori information is accounted for correctly.
 TES carbon monoxide agrees to within the estimated uncertainty of the aircraft instruments, including both errors and the variability of CO itself.
-In the upper troposphere, TES CO are found to bias lower compared to that of MOPITT by a few percent.

-10.1.4 Nadir Carbon Dioxide
+10.4 Nadir Temperature